 MS&ME PhD Model Program

+Courses provide the background knowledge that is often needed to successfully complete research and allow students to learn more broadly about a field or related fields in a structured fashion.
 The program below forms a starting point for a discussion with the faculty about areas of interest.
-Students should work in close consultation with their advisors to develop an appropriate program plan that is consistent with the PhD Program's overall course requirements.
-Courses provide the background knowledge that is often needed to successfully complete research and allow students to learn more broadly about a field or related fields in a structured fashion.
+Students should work in close consultation with their advisors to develop an appropriate program plan that is consistent with the school's PhD Program overall course requirements.

 The goal of the program is for our students to develop strong foundations in the mathematical and physical principles, and applications, underlying mechanics as a branch of continuum mechanics and applied physics.
 Students can choose to undertake additional course work in related areas of Engineering Sciences and Applied Physics/Material Sciences/Geophysics.
 The scope of the program is quite wide and students enter with varying backgrounds.
 The following is a model.
 It is hoped that this will serve as a starting point for a discussion with your faculty advisor.